Gladiator program helps ensure student medics’ readiness

-Soldier medics in training in the Gladiator program at Joint Base San Antonio Fort Sam Houston, go through morning exercises at the Fort Sam Houston aquatic center.
-The Gladiator program, which was initiated by the Soldiers in Training Physical Therapy Clinic on JBSA Fort Sam Houston, is designed to improve the physical readiness of Soldier medics throughout their training by identifying those who sustained an injury in Basic Training and providing additional therapy and support for them while they are in their advanced training.
-(U.S. Army photo by Daniel J. Calderón)
+JOINT BASE SAN ANTONIO-FORT SAM HOUSTON, Texas (January 26, 2021) – Once they complete basic training, Army medics receive an array of training to ensure they are ready to deploy around the world at a moment’s notice.
+The new Gladiator program, which was initiated by the Soldiers in Training Physical Therapy Clinic on Joint Base San Antonio, Fort Sam Houston, is designed to improve the physical readiness of Soldier medics throughout their training.

+“Gladiator begins with initial screening by senior drill sergeants, identifying Soldiers who need a physical therapy evaluation for new or lingering injuries from Basic Combat Training,” said Army Maj.
+Nicole Brown, the officer in charge of Outpatient Physical Therapy at the Capt.
+Jennifer Moreno Clinic on JBSA Fort Sam Houston.
+“Soldier medics are then either medically cleared or placed into the new Gladiator program where they take part in rehabilitative physical training.”

+The training for Soldiers in rehabilitation can include pool therapy, standard physical therapy, and training designed to help them with the Army Combat Fitness Test.
+Since its inception, the 232nd Medical Battalion, the unit to which the medics are attached to while in training, has seen increased return to duty, increased on-time graduation rate and decreased medical evaluation boards.

 |Date Taken: